brandtkeller/personal-blog/content/posts/blogging/be-kind-choose-violence.md

 Repeat - and when you hit those blockers - IE code review or some other time commitment - find out how to next best pivot and continue down a new thread.

 Code stuck in review?
 Ping - be direct.
 No other options available?
 Execute on that next task with what you know now.
-Execute on next highest priority for your down.
+Execute on next highest priority.
 Know what it is you want to accomplish each day and execute.

 Finally instill this proactive behavior in others.
 Surround yourself with those who are Mission-Focused and you'll find that the progress you can have in a day and the ways you can challenge each-other are mind-boggling.